 The previous night, arriving late at our rental apartment in Amalfi itself, we had crossed the street to the only restaurant still open, and again, there too: TBPIEH.
 Another time, my GPS left us lost and bewildered but, by chance, outside some random local family joint, Il Cavallino, in San Vitaliano at the foot of Vesuvius.
 You guessed it.
 TBPIEH.

 Obviously, the oven is important, and it should be wood-fired to about 400-450 degrees Celcius.
 Copenhagen-based chef, Christian Puglisi, who spent some time roaming Naples researching pizza prior to opening his own place, Bæst, in Nørrebro (the best pizza I have had outside Italy, by the way), told me the oven to have is one made by Ferrara and will set you back €8000.

 The type and quality of flour, too, is vital, as is the proving time for the dough, the water, the wood and even the temperature and humidity of the kitchen.
 Then you have the type of tomatoes: San Marzanos grown on the slopes of Vesuvius ideally, but might they be adversely affected by being transported long distances?
 I suspect so.

 I am sure you could get pretty close to the Platonic ideal of a Neapolitan pizza at home with a lots of work and a great deal of expenditure, but it would never quite be as good as one eaten in situ.
 Things never are.
-So, if you are looking for the best pizza in the world, get a compass (the circle-drawing kind), a pencil, and a map of this part of Italy, and describe a circle roughly six centimetres in diameter around Vesuvius.
+So, if you are looking for the best pizza in the world, get a compass, a pencil, and a map of this part of Italy, and draw a circle roughly six centimetres in diameter around Vesuvius.
 Go there, order pizza.
 Use a knife and fork.
 I promise you it will be The Best Ever.